floor12/yii2-notification/README.md

 "floor12/yii2-notification": "dev-master"
 ```

-To best experience include `floor12\notification\NotificationAsset` in your app.
+To use javascript way, add `floor12\notification\NotificationAsset` in your app.

+In case if using  PHP api, `NotificationAsset` will be included in your app by `Notification` class.

 Usage
 -----